callum-hart/Complete-Me/README.md

 ### Data attributes

-- `data-tabindex` Set the tabindex for the slab input, *element* `.cm-container`
+- `data-tabindex` Set the tabindex for the input.
-- `data-save-value` The value of the complete me; useful when a form is submitted and you need to get the value of the input., *element* `.cm-container`
+- `data-save-value` Get the value of the complete me; useful when a form is submitted and you need to get the value of the input.

+> data attributes are on the complete me element.

 ### Markup